tmccary9207/code_advents/2015/day10/README.md

 some other algos in IRB but I couldn't find a simple solution off the top of my head.
 I will have to think on a faster one.

+After some thinking I decided to go with a paired array.
+I didn't think it would be faster as the runtime would have to go over the data still and while it is at it get a sub array.
+However, the number of items is half because of the fact all items are pairs.
+So instead of ~36 million chars as well as any overhead from strings it is just an array with about ~18 million.

 ## Go

 This has the same slowness as ruby.
 It ran slower oddly enough.
 I do believe